luetkemj/forcecrusher/ROADMAP.md

 - [ ] Rings
 - [ ] Containers
 - [ ] AI for actors to use own inventory
+- [ ] you can "wear" a health potion?? seems like that shouldn't be possible.
+Do we need wearable and wieldable Or just go with it?
+It's no better then not wearing any armor...
 - [ ] Materials
 - [ ] Sensory System
 - [ ] Overworld map with multiple dungeons to explore